mesosphere/dcos-docs-site/pages/1.11/security/ent/ldap/ldap-auth/index.md

 ---
 layout: layout.pug
-navigationTitle:  >
+navigationTitle:  Specifying Authentication and Parameters
-title: Specifying LDAP Authentication and Parameters
+title: Specifying Authentication and Parameters
 menuWeight: 2
-excerpt: Specifying authentication method and parameters
+excerpt: Specifying authentication method and parameters for your LDAP directory
 enterprise: true
 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->